BGI-Qingdao/metaSLR/README.md

 Options  :
         --haplotype   haplotype reference file in fasta format.
+                      ( note : this script use haplotype file name as species name.)
-        --meta        meta stLFR reads file in fastq format. file in gzip format is accepted, but filename must end by .gz --thread      threads num.
+                      (        please make sure the basename of each haplotype is not exactly same !!! ) --meta        meta stLFR reads file in fastq format. file in gzip format is accepted, but filename must end by .gz --thread      threads num.